Voninkazo/WKP8/readme.md

 1. In a few sentences, explain the structure of your project.

+    I have a few functions.
+The first function is creating a new object of a new song, then I genrated the new object in an html.
+To save and updated item in the local storage, I have two functions which generates each of that.
+And I worked out how to increase the score when clicking the button plus but it doesn't work for all input.
+I mean, whichever button I click, it only updates the fierst score.
 2. If you had more time, what area of your project would you improve?

 3. Did you learn anything new while working on this project?